Fujifilm X-E2S vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the X-E2S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the X-E2S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
+Both the X-E2S and the A7R III have been discontinued, but can regularly be found used on eBay.
+The X-E2S was replaced by the Fujifilm X-E3, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E2S and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.